 Athena Swan

 Our gender equality agenda is supported by a dedicated accreditation scheme, Athena SWAN, which was developed by AdvanceHE (UK), and introduced to Irish HE in 2015.
-Today, all eight IUA universities have attained Athena Swan Bronze status, a key indicator of progress on equality and diversity.
+Today, the Charter has been adapted and refined to the Irish Higher Education context, and all eight IUA universities have attained Athena Swan a minimum of Bronze status, which is a key indicator of progress on equality and diversity.

 The IUA has formally endorsed the SAGE Charter of Principles for Gender Equality which supports structural, cultural and political change to eradicate sexism, bias and other forms of discrimination in research and higher education.